-Aadhaar authentication service provides services to instantly verify the identity of the Aadhaar holder against the available data in CIDR.
-Based on the needs of the service, different identifiers could be used along with Aadhaar Number.
-These identifiers could be combination of biometrics (such as fingerprints, iris impressions) and/or demographic information (such as Name, Date of birth, Address) and/or a secret PIN or OTP (One Time Pin).
+Aadhaar authentication enables agencies to verify identity of Aadhaar number holders using the UIDAI authentication service that is only made available via a private secure network.
+Aadhaar authentication service provides services to instantly verify the identity of the Aadhaar number holder against the available data in CIDR.
+Based on the needs of the service, different factors could be used along with Aadhaar Number/Virtual ID/UID Token.
+These factors could be combination of biometrics (such as fingerprints, iris, face impressions) and/or demographic information (such as Name, Date of birth, Address)and/or a secret PIN (currently not implemented) or OTP (One Time Pin).